A New Perspective on Stabilizing GANs training: Direct Adversarial Training: Background and Related Work

 where $\mathbf{clip}$ is the clip function, $\alpha$ is the step size of gradient, $x^0=x$, $x'=x^K$, and $K$ is the number of iterations.
 Besides, some works \cite{hu2017generating,samangouei2018defense} use GANs to generate adversarial examples.

-Adversarial training is a good and simple method to avoid adversarial examples, which improves the robustness of the neural networks by:
+Adversarial training is a good and simple method to avoid adversarial examples, which improves the robustness of the neural networks by introducing adversarial examples into training:

-where $x,y\sim D$ are sampled from the joint distribution of data (image, label), $\theta$ is the parameters of the model.
-This min-max problem is similar to the GANs, the main difference is that the independent variable of the maximization problem in the adversarial training is image samples $x$, rather than the discriminator parameters.
+where $x,y\sim D$ are sampled from the joint distribution of data (image, label), $\theta$ is the parameters of the network.
+This min-max problem is similar to the GANs. {The main difference between them is that the independent variable of the maximization problem in the adversarial training is image samples $x$, rather than the discriminator parameters.}